Writing@Mason

 Beginning in 2019, WAC has been collaborating with cross-campus partners, particularly Mason’s Composition program, to better understand the broader culture of writing at Mason.
 This project has primarily sought to understand the experiences of Mason’s students with writing.
 We are currently analyzing interviews conducted with seniors about their writing experiences and the pathways that they have followed toward graduation.

-The ReV Project: A Review of Mason’s WAC Program
+The ReV Project: A Review of Mason’s WI Courses

 Since 2015, WAC has been conducting an intensive review of teaching and learning to write with a specific focus on Mason’s writing-intensive courses.
 The reports below draw on some of the data that we have collected so far and capture some of the experiences and contexts in which faculty and students engage.